momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 teleporters, spawn points, and triggers.

 They can be either **point** entities, which have a single position in the map, or **brush** entities, which are defined by a brush shape in the map.
-We can modify any properties in an entity, _besides_ the position of a brush entity, such as a trigger.
+We can modify any properties in an entity _besides_ the position of a brush entity, such as a trigger.

-Entities are simple _key-value pairs_, where the key is the name of the property and the value is its value.
+Entities are composed of _key-value pairs_, where the key is the name of the property and the value is its value.

-Here's an example `info_player_counterterrorist` entity in Lumper, taken from a CS:S map:
+Here's an example of the `info_player_counterterrorist` entity in Lumper, taken from a CS:S map:

 ![Lumper Example](/images/map_porting/lumper_info_ct.png)

-- `classname` designates the entity as a `info_player_counterterrorist`; all it takes to change the type of an entity is to change that value.
+- `classname` designates the entity as an `info_player_counterterrorist`; all it takes to change the type of an entity is to change that value.
-- `origin` is the position of the entity in the map, changing in Lumper/Hammer and saving/recompiling will change the position of the entity, so where you spawn.
+- `origin` is the position of the entity in the map.
+Changing it in Lumper/Hammer and saving/recompiling will change the position of the entity.
 - `angles` is the rotation of the entity when you spawn.

-Generally, we're not overly fussy with spawn points in maps -- if you have an `info_player_start` entity we use that, otherwise if multiple `info_player_terrorist/counterterrorist` entities we always use the first one in the entity lump.
+Generally, we're not overly fussy with spawn points in maps. `info_player_start` entities will be prioritized for spawn points, otherwise the first `info_player_terrorist/counterterrorist` in the entity lump will be used.

-This isn't a required modification, but porters are welcome to clean up the additional spawn points -- usually if you have multiple spawns, they're place in a grid and none are quite centered.
-To do this, all you'd need to do is
+This isn't a required modification, but porters are welcome to clean up the additional spawn points -- usually if you have multiple spawns, they're placed in a grid and none are quite centered.
+To do this, all you need to do is:

-- delete all but one `info_player_terrorist/counterterrorist` entities
+- Delete all but one of the `info_player_terrorist/counterterrorist` entities.
-- change its classname to `info_player_start` (though not really necessary)
+- Change its classname to `info_player_start` (though not really necessary).
-- find the center of the room in-game, and set it's `origin` to that coordinate.
+- Find the center of the room in-game, and set its `origin` to that coordinate.

 ## The Pakfile Lump

-The [Pakfile](<https://developer.valvesoftware.com/wiki/BSP_(Source)#Pakfile>) lump contains all the map's assets, such as textures, sounds, and models.
+The [Pakfile](<https://developer.valvesoftware.com/wiki/BSP_(Source)#Pakfile>) lump contains all of the map's assets, such as textures, sounds, and models.
 It's essentially a ZIP file stored inside the map.
-When the map is loaded, the game mounts those assets alongside the currently loaded assets from Momentum and other mounted games (e.g. CS:SS, TF2, etc.).
+When the map is loaded, the game mounts those assets in addition to the currently loaded assets from Momentum and other mounted games (e.g. CS:SS, TF2, etc.).

-The pakfile is also used to store cubemaps, which are used for environment reflections and lighting in the map, generated by the `buildcubemaps` command in-game.
+The pakfile also stores cubemaps, which are used for environment reflections and lighting in the map.
+These can be generated by the `buildcubemaps` command in-game.

 # The Toolkit

 ## Lumper

-The primary tool for porting maps is [Lumper](https://github.com/momentum-mod/lumper), a tool made by us specifically for modifying BSP files.
+The primary tool for porting maps is [Lumper](https://github.com/momentum-mod/lumper), a tool made specifically for modifying BSP files.
 It functions as a successor to tools like [VIDE](https://developer.valvesoftware.com/wiki/VIDE) and [Entspy](https://developer.valvesoftware.com/wiki/Entspy), but supports Strata Source BSPs and contains features specifically aimed at map porting and reviewing.
 It includes: